-"But nothing.
-I was trying to make up to somebody I ruined.
+"But nothing!
+I was trying to make up to someone I ruined.
 You just ran around blaming everybody.
 You bastard.
-Here, wipe your face."
+Here, wipe your bloody hand."
 Bride threw a dishtowel toward him and put down what was left of the bottle.
-After wiping her palms on her jeans and brushing hair from her damp forehead.
-She looked steadily at Booker.
+After wiping her palms on her jeans and brushing hair from her damp forehead she looked steadily at Booker.
 "You don't have to love me but you damn well have to respect me."
-She sat down and crossed her legs.
+She sat down in a chair by the table and crossed her legs.
 In a long silence cut only by the sound of their breathing they stared not at each other but away-at the floor, their hands, through the window.
-At last Booker felt he had something definitive and vital to say, to explain, but when he opened his mouth his tongue froze-the words were not there.
+Minutes passed.
+At last Booker felt he had something definitive and vital to say, to explain, but when he opened his mouth his tongue froze---the words were not there.
 No matter.
-Bride was asleep, her chin pointing toward her chest, her long legs splayed.
+Bride was asleep in the chair, her chin pointing toward her chest, her long legs splayed.
 Queen didn't knock; she simply opened the door to Booker's trailer and stepped in.
-When she saw Bride asleep in a chair and the bruise over Booker's eye she said, "What happened?"
+When she saw Bride sprawled asleep in a chair and the bruise over Booker's Good Lord. eye she said, "What happened?"
 "Dust up," said Booker.

-"Is she alright?"
+"Is she okay?"

 "Yeah.
 Knocked herself out and fell asleep."

 "Some 'dust up.'
 She came all this way to beat you up?
 For what?
 Love or misery?"

-"Both."
+"Both probably."

 "Well, let's get her out of that chair and on the bed," said Queen.

 "Right."
-Booker moved over to the cot and with Queen's help they got her on his narrow un-made bed.
+Booker stood up.
+With Queen's help and his one working arm they got her on his narrow un-made bed.
 Bride moaned, but did not wake.
 Queen sat down at the table.
 "What you gonna do about her?"
 "I don't know," answered Booker.
 "It was perfect for a while, the two of us."
 "What caused the split?"

-Lies

-"Miscommunication.
-Just not saying what was true."
+"Lies.
+Silence.
+Just not saying what was true or why."
 "About?"

-"About children.
-Us as children, why we did things, took actions that were really about what went on when we were kids."
+"About us as kids, things that happened, why we did things, thought things, took actions that were really about what went on when we were just children."
 "Adam for you?"
 "Adam for me."
 "And for her?"
 "A big lie she told when she was a kid that put an innocent woman in prison.
-A long sentence for child abuse the woman never did.
-We quarreled about Bride's sympathy for the woman."
+A long sentence for child rape the woman never did.
+I walked out after we quarreled about Bride's strange affection for the woman.
+At least it seemed strange at the time." | didn't want to be wear her after that.
+"What'd she lie for?"

-"Why did she lie?"

 "To get some love-from her mama."
 "Lord!
 What a mess.
 And you thought about Adam-again.
 Always Adam."
 "Yep."
 Queen crossed her wrists and leaned on the table.